Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

   * `--jobid` force deletion scope to just this job id
   * `--taskid` force deletion scope to just this task id
   * `--wait` will wait for deletion to complete
-* `disable` will disable jobs
+* `disable` will disable jobs or job schedules
   * `--jobid` force disable scope to just this job id
+  * `--jobscheduleid` force disable scope to just this job schedule id
   * `--requeue` requeue running tasks
   * `--terminate` terminate running tasks
   * `--wait` wait for running tasks to complete
-* `enable` will enable jobs
+* `enable` will enable jobs or job schedules
   * `--jobid` force enable scope to just this job id
+  * `--jobscheduleid` force enable scope to just this job schedule id
 * `list` will list all jobs in the Batch account
 * `listtasks` will list tasks from jobs specified in the jobs configuration file
+  * `--all` list all tasks in all jobs in the account
   * `--jobid` force scope to just this job id
   * `--poll-until-tasks-complete` will poll until all tasks have completed
-* `migrate` will migrate jobs to another pool
+* `migrate` will migrate jobs or job schedules to another pool
   * `--jobid` force migration scope to just this job id
+  * `--jobscheduleid` force migration scope to just this job schedule id
   * `--poolid` force migration to this specified pool id
   * `--requeue` requeue running tasks
   * `--terminate` terminate running tasks
   * `--wait` wait for running tasks to complete
 * `stats` will generate a statistics summary of a job or jobs
   * `--jobid` will query the specified job instead of all jobs
-* `term` will terminate jobs found in the jobs configuration file.
+* `term` will terminate jobs and job schedules found in the jobs configuration file.
 If an autopool is specified for all jobs and a jobid option is not specified, the storage associated with the autopool will be cleaned up.
-  * `--all` will terminate all jobs found in the Batch account
+  * `--all-jobs` will terminate all jobs found in the Batch account
+  * `--all-jobschedules` will terminate all job schedules found in the Batch account
   * `--jobid` force termination scope to just this job id
+  * `--jobscheduleid` force termination scope to just this job schedule id
   * `--termtasks` will manually terminate tasks prior to termination.
     Termination of running tasks requires a valid SSH user.
   * `--wait` will wait for termination to complete